johannago/trmnl-spotify-stats/README.md

 - Re-run the `get-refresh-token.js` script to generate a new token
 - Update the token in your TRMNL plugin configuration

-### Spotify Shows "Not Currently Playing Anything"

-**Problem:** The "Now Playing" section is empty even when music is playing.

-**Solution:**
-- Make sure you're playing music on an active Spotify session
-- The plugin only shows what's currently playing on your account
-- There may be a slight delay (up to your polling interval) before it appears

 ## API Endpoints